pierd/pierd.github.io/_posts/2019-03-23-hunter-s-thompson-the-great-shark-hunt.md

 ---

 > Ah, Jesus... another bad tangent.
-Somewhere in the back of my mind I recall signing a contract that said I would never do this kind of thing again; one of the conditions of my turning pro was a clause about swearing off gibberish...
+Somewhere in the back of my mind I recall signing a contract that said I would never do this kind of thing again; one of the conditions of my turning pro was a clause about swearing off gibberish...<br/>
 > But, like Gregg Allman says: "I've wasted so much time... feelin guilty...."
 > - *Fear and Loathing at the Super Bowl*

 ---

 > "I got nothing personal against Thompson," he told another NFL player who happened to be skiing in Aspen at the time: "But let's face it, we've got nothing to gain by talking to him.
-I've read all his stuff and I know how he is; he's a goddamn lunatic - and you've got to be careful with a bastard like that, because no matter how hard he tries, he just can't help but tell the truth."
+I've read all his stuff and I know how he is; he's a goddamn lunatic - and you've got to be careful with a bastard like that, because no matter how hard he tries, he just can't help but tell the truth."<br/>
 > When I heard that I just sort of slumped down on my bar-stool and stared at myself in the mirror... wishing, on one level, that Keating's harsh judgment was right... but knowing, on another, that the treacherous realities of the worlds I especially work in forced me to abandon that purist stance a long time ago.
 If I'd written all the truth I knew for the past ten years, about 600 people - including me - would be rotting in prison cells from Rio to Seattle today.
 Absolute truth is a very rare and dangerous commodity in the context of professional journalism.
 > - *Fear and Loathing at the Super Bowl*